Mount Everett: "Taconic Mountain" and Hitchcock's proposal

 Separately, the once-famed Yale College President Timothy Dwight IV wrote of his 1781 ascent of "Taughanuk Mountain" in a travel memoir (posthumously published, 1823).
 Henry David Thoreau visited mountain's western slopes briefly in 1844 and referred to it as "Bald Mountain."

 Despite this history, the name "Mount Everett" was proposed in 1841 by Edward Hitchcock in his role as chief of the state Geological Survey, after Edward Everett, governor of Massachusetts (1836-1840).
 Hitchcock didn't reference "Taconic Mountain" or any variant in his proposal;

 he wrote merely that the mountain was "often confounded" with the local town of Mount Washington, Mass., where Hitchcock said it was known as Bald Mountain or Ball Mountain, "but in neighboring towns, I believe this name is rarely given."
-Hitchcock later became president of Amherst College.
+Hitchcock later became president of Amherst College; Everett president of Harvard University.

 "Dome of the Taconics"

 By the late 19th century, "there [had] long been a protest against adopting the name that Prof. Hitchcock gave to the summit," according to Clark W. Bryan's 1886 tourist guide titled Book of the Berkshires.
 Bryan, with offices in Great Barrington, asserted that "the united public sentiment of the region" favored "Dome of the Taconics."

 Yet in 1897, the United States Board on Geographic Names which determines federal usage, accepted "Mount Everett," citing published sources.
 It listed a half-dozen alternate names as of 1897: Bald Dome, Bald Peak, Dome Peak, Mount Washington, Takonnack Mountain and Taughanuk Mountain.

 Bryan, a prolific poet, daily newspaper publisher and founder of Good Housekeeping magazine, died by suicide in 1899.
 Books concerning the region published subsequently in 1899, 1907 and 1939 continued to reference "Dome of the Taconics," but also preferred the official term "Mount Everett."

 A 1987 USGS map (republished until 1997) labeled the entire mountain "Mount Everett" and its immediate summit area "Bald Peak."
 Earlier and later USGS maps for the area don't reference "Bald Peak" on Mount Everett.
 A wholly separate "Bald Peak" at 588 meters' elevation is also labeled on USGS maps a few miles to the southwest of Everett.